PIGA accelerometer: History

 The PIGA was based on an accelerometer developed by Dr. Fritz Mueller, then of the Kreiselgeraete Company, for the LEV-3 and experimental SG-66 guidance system of the Nazi era German V2 (EMW A4) ballistic missile and was known among the German rocket scientists as the MMIA "Mueller Mechanical Integrating Accelerometer".
 This system used precision electrical contacts to actuate the torque motor and achieved an accuracy of 1 part in 1000 to 1 part per 10000 (known in technical parlance as a scale error of 1000 to 100).
 This was equivalent to about 600 m of accuracy over the V2 1500 m/s speed and 320 km flight.
 Since the number of shaft rotations represented speed, a cam switch was used to initiate missile control sequences such as engine throttle-down and shut-off.

 A recovered MMIA accelerometer from an unexploded V2 was presented to Dr Charles Stark Draper of the Massachusetts Institute of Technology's instrumentation lab who had been developing the basis of inertial navigation for aircraft by initially concentrating efforts on achieving extremely low drift rate gyroscopes known as a floated integrating gyroscope.
 Draper combined ideas from his integrating gyroscopes, which were mounted in cans that floated in fluids that were held in place by jeweled bearings, with the recovered V2 accelerometer by floating the pendulum-gyroscope portion.
 The more generic name of PIGA was suggested by Dr. Draper due to the addition of various refinements such as electromagnetic or optical sensing of pendulum position.
 Such accelerometers were used in the Titan II, Polaris and Minuteman ICBM systems.

 PIGA accelerometers mounted in the AIRS (Advanced Inertial Reference Sphere) are part of the most accurate inertial navigation (INS) developed for the Peacekeeper missile.
-The INS drift rates are less than 1.5 x 10^{−5} degrees per hour of operation, about 8.5 m per hour with the overall accuracy of the missile affected more by defects in the gravitational maps.
+The INS drift rates are less than 1.5 × 10^{−5} degrees per hour of operation, about 8.5 m per hour with the overall accuracy of the missile affected more by defects in the gravitational maps.

 At the Redstone Arsenal and the adjoining Marshall Space Flight Center, near Huntsville, Alabama, the contingent of ex-German rocket scientists which had been brought into the United States under Operation Paperclip, including Dr. Mueller, continued to refine their original instruments in conjunction with American engineers and scientists.
 At the suggestion of Dr. Mueller, the technically difficult task of replacing the original ball bearings with gaseous bearings was achieved.
 Initially, compressed nitrogen was used but later fluorocarbons which had the advantage of being recyclable on board the missile or aircraft during extended waiting periods was used.
 Hence US accelerometers either consisted of the floating type or the gaseous bearing type with the US Army and US space program relying on the latter type of instrument.